IEEE Geoscience and Remote Sensing Society

 2. Amendments to Bylaws

 Suitable Bylaws to this Constitution may be adopted or amended by two-thirds vote of the AdCom at an assembled meeting provided that notice of the proposed change has been sent to each member of the Administrative Committee at least one week prior to such meeting, or a Bylaw or amendment may be adopted by two-thirds vote of the members of the AdCom by written communication from the President to each member and vote received by such means.
-The proposed Bylaw or amendment shall be published in the Society Transactions or Newsletter.
 Approval of the amendment by at least two-thirds of those voting shall be necessary for its enactment.
-No Bylaw or amendment shall take effect until it has been published and has been approved by the Technical Activities Board (TAB) of the IEEE.
+The proposed Bylaw or amendment shall be sent to the Vice President, Technical Activities for approval.
+Upon such approval, it shall be published to the Society Transactions or Electronic Newsletter.
+No By-law or amendment shall take effect until all requirements have been met.

 3. Constitution Amendment History